swimos/swim/swim-system-js/swim-web-js/@swim/web/README.md

 ### ES6/TypeScript

-`@swim/web` can be imported as an ES6 module from TypeScript and other ES6-compatible environments.
-All component libraries are re-exported, in their entirety, from the top-level `@swim/web` namespace.
+**@swim/web** can be imported as an ES6 module from TypeScript and other ES6-compatible environments.
+All component libraries are re-exported by the umbrella `@swim/web` module.

 ```typescript
 import * as swim from "@swim/web";